Tre'Vour Wallace-Simms

-Tre'Vour Wallace-Simms (born September 25, 1997) is an American football guard who is a free agent.
+Tre'Vour Wallace-Simms (born September 25, 1997) is an American professional football guard.
 After playing college football at Missouri, he signed with the Jacksonville Jaguars as an undrafted free agent in 2020.

 Professional career

 Jacksonville Jaguars

-Wallace-Simms signed with the Jacksonville Jaguars as an undrafted free agent following the 2020 NFL Draft on April 27, 2020.
+Wallace-Simms signed with the Jacksonville Jaguars as an undrafted free agent following the 2020 NFL draft on April 27, 2020.
 He was placed on the reserve/COVID-19 list by the team on July 27, 2020, and activated on August 20.
 He was waived during final roster cuts on September 5, 2020, and signed to the team's practice squad two days later.
 He was elevated to the active roster on December 12, December 19, December 26, 2020, and January 2, 2021, for the team's weeks 14, 15, 16, and 17 games against the Tennessee Titans, Baltimore Ravens, Chicago Bears, and Indianapolis Colts, and reverted to the practice squad after each game.
 He signed a reserve/futures contract with the team on January 4, 2021.

 On August 31, 2021, Wallace-Simms was waived by the Jaguars and re-signed to the practice squad the next day.